Burglar security system monitoring commercial property.

 Next up is Code 5042, which regulates building access.
 A cannabis business must have in place non-residential locking mechanisms that prevent unauthorized entry to limited-access areas.
 These are areas that only employees may normally access.

 To put it more simply: you need an electronic access control system that will help you comply with Code 5042.
+There are several types of access control, including biometric access control and keycard access control.

 Code 5042 also states that you must maintain a record of all authorized individuals who are not employees who enter the limited-access areas.
 For example, if you hire a plumber and they need to enter a restricted area, you must record who they are and when they entered.
 An access control system can keep a log of who enters and exits.